Khrysis-aard/plugins/README.md

 # plugins

+Aoe_Atk_Manager - Lets you make a list of aoe and atk spells to be automatically updated while you level up and usable through built in aliases in plugin

 CycleCastSpells - Allows you to create lists of spells to cast from using simple commands.
 Make as many dif types of list and define your own command to cast through it.

 ft2_portal plugin - has riddles built in so no need for both plugins but Thief class is required for functionality to work